mfranzil/rssfeedgenerator/README.md

 It is a web API in Python + Flask.
 It provides RSS feeds for popular websites which do not provide them.
 The websites are scraped manually, so eventual changes to their layouts may break the feed.
 If yo find a broken feed, please open an issue on the GitHub page.

-The API is available as a Docker image over `ghcr.io/mfranzil/rssfeedgenerator` and also provides support for Azure Functions.
+The API is available as a Docker image over `ghcr.io/mfranzil/rssfeedgenerator`.

 For additional information, visit the aforelinked GitHub page.

 ## Installation

 Using any virtual enviroment is recommended.
-This project was developed using `miniforge 4.12.0` and `python 3.9.7` on macOS Monterey `12.3.1`.
-Please take note that `python 3.10` or later is not currently (2022-05-07) supported on Azure Functions.
+This project was developed using `miniforge/conda 23.1.0` and `python 3.11.3` on macOS Ventura `13.3.1 (a)`.

 To get started, first install the dependencies.